ericmcdaniel/MSS-Code-Guidelines/README.md

 | text-transform                    |
 | and more! (but nothing structural)|

-Sometimes, however, an element will need some sort of default styling.
+- <a name="DefaultStyles"></a> Sometimes, however, an element will need some sort of default styling.
 When creating the default state, think of which one can be achieved using the least amount of selectors.
 In the example above, `element--light` requires one less definition, and would be a candidate for default styling.

 Let's use sass to keep our code clean!